TRAIN CHILDREN TO WIN

-Has anyone giving you specific instructions on how to win?
+Has anyone given you specific instructions on how to win?

-If you were to take 15 to 30 minutes and write down 10 ways to win what would you right down?
+If you were to take 15 to 30 minutes and write down 10 ways to win what would you write down?

 If you are not crystal-clear in how to win, how can you win?

 When I had this notion, the idea that we don’t teach children to win, I began asking these kinds of questions to many many people.

 What is winning to you, how do you define winning?

 What are the key important characteristics of winning?

 Is it possible to win and lose at the same time?